 By September 30 each year, all client visit data for the previous state fiscal year (July 1- June 30) must be entered into the Oregon Child Health Information Data System (ORCHIDS) or other state-designated data system.

-(a) The LPHA m transmit data in an electronic file structure defined by OHA.
+(a) The LPHA must transmit data in an electronic file structure defined by OHA.
 Electronic transmission of visit data files may be submitted quarterly; however, all client visit data from the previous state fiscal year must be complete and transmitted to OHA by September 30 of each year.

-(b) If LPHA pays roviders for ervices, LPHA shall include client data from those Providers.
+(b) If LPHA pays providers for services, LPHA shall include client data from those Providers.

 Client data reports shall include, at a minimum: the number of clients served, the demographic profile of clients, number of visits or encounters, the types of services provided, and source of payment for services.
 The B1st!/NFP Client Data Form provided by OHA lists details of the required data elements.